Creating Sports League Tables and Tournaments in Excel

 - Anyone wanting to improve their Excel skills, while enjoying fun Excel projects.

-Alan Murray is a Microsoft MVP and Excel trainer.
+Alan Murray is a Microsoft MVP and an Excel & Power BI trainer.
 He has been training for over 20 years for businesses around the world.

-He is the author of the "Advanced Excel Success" book, showing hwo to get to the next level in your Excel jurney.
+He is the author of the "Advanced Excel Formulas" and "Advanced Excel Success" books, showing how to get to the next level in your Excel journey.

 Alan uses a fun and relaxed style of training that gets to the point and uses real-world practical examples uncovered from his experience of training and developing software for businesses.